 Gilman Scholarship (for study abroad)

-Udall Scholarship (for those interested in the environment, Native American policy)
+Udall Scholarship (for those interested in the environment, Native American tribal policy, and Native American health care)

-US-UK Fulbright Commission Summer Institutes (for summer academic and cultural program in the UK)
+US-UK Fulbright Commission Summer Institutes (for summer academic and cultural programs in the UK)

-If you are interested in fellowships to fund graduate school, research projects, or internships after the completion of your undergraduate degree, the first step is to complete the Pre-Application below.
-After your Pre-Application is reviewed, someone from CUSE will be in touch to let you know if you have been matched with any fellowships.
-We welcome pre-applications from all class levels: the earlier you look into fellowships, the better.
+If you are interested in national fellowships to fund graduate school, research projects, or internships after the completion of your undergraduate degree, you can complete the Interest Form below.
+After your form is reviewed, CUSE will be in touch to let you know if we have identified any fellowships that align with your interests and goals.
+We welcome interest forms from all class levels: the earlier you look into fellowships, the better.
 If you're specifically interested in the Fulbright, complete the appropriate pre-application below.
+If you have a specific interest in another fellowship, visit our Fellowships A-Z page to find the CUSE page about that fellowship and follow the instructions there.